marix-shiv/library-management/docs/Software_Design_Document.md

 The Library Management System utilizes various resources to function effectively:

 - **MySQL Database**: The system uses a MySQL database to store all the data related to users, books, reservations, and administrative details.
 The database is hosted on a cloud-based server and is accessed through the application logic on the server-side.

+- **MariaDB npm package**: The system uses the `mariadb` npm package as a MySQL client to connect to the MySQL database.
+This package provides a modern, promise-based API for interacting with MariaDB and MySQL databases.

 - **Heroku Cloud Server**: The application and database are hosted on a cloud server provided by Heroku.
 This allows the system to be accessed from anywhere and provides scalability and reliability.